A mathematical theory of super-resolution and two-point resolution: Introduction

 The resolution of an optical microscope is usually defined as the shortest distance between two points on a specimen that can still be distinguished by the observer or camera system as separate entities, but it is in some sense ambiguous.
 In fact, it does not explicitly require that just the source number should be detected or the source locations should be stably reconstructed.
 From the mathematical perspective, recovering the source number and stably reconstructing the source locations are actually two different tasks \cite{liu2021theorylse} demanding different separation distances.

-Historically, the resolution of optical microscopy focuses mainly on detecting correctly the source number, rather than on stably recovering the locations, despite the practical experiments concern both the number and location recovery.
-This can be seen from the below discussions of the classical and semi-classical results on the resolution.
+Historically, the resolution of optical microscopy focuses mainly on correctly detecting the number of sources, rather than on stably recovering the locations.
+This can be seen from the below discussions for the classical and semi-classical results on the resolution.

 In the 18th and 19th centuries, many classical criteria were proposed to determine the resolution limit.
 For example, Rayleigh thought that two point sources observed are regarded as just resolved when the principal diffraction maximum of one Airy disk coincides with the first minimum of the other, as is shown by Figure \ref{fig:rayleilimit}.
 Since the separation of sources is still relatively large, not only the source number can be detected, but also the source locations can be stably recovered.